Veteran License Plates by State (2026)

 Parking benefits

-Forty-one states allow a Disabled Veteran or Disabled American Veteran plate with a wheelchair symbol or DV-DP designation to park in any space reserved for persons with disabilities, exactly as if a separate disabled placard were displayed.
-The qualifying disability rating differs: California requires a VA-confirmed loss-of-limb or blindness rating, Texas requires 50% service-connected mobility-related, and Florida accepts any 100% rating.
-The parking benefit does not extend to general veteran plates without the disability symbol.
+Forty-one states allow a Disabled Veteran or Disabled American Veteran plate carrying a wheelchair symbol or DV-DP designation to park in any space reserved for persons with disabilities, exactly as if a separate disabled placard were displayed.
+That count is specific to the disabled-veteran plate with the International Symbol of Access; it is not the same as the 38-state POW figure above, and it does not extend to general veteran plates or to a disabled-veteran plate ordered without the wheelchair symbol.
+The qualifying disability rating differs by state: California requires a VA-confirmed loss-of-limb or blindness rating, Texas requires a 50% service-connected mobility-related rating, and Florida accepts any 100% rating.
+Texas draws the line sharply — a disabled-veteran plate that does not include the ISA gives no parking authorization at all, so a veteran who wants both the plate and parking has to request the ISA version or hold a separate placard.

 State-by-state availability and base specialty fee